FAQ’s

-Accredited Practising Dietitians (APDs) are university-qualified professionals that undertake ongoing training and education programs to ensure that they are your most up-to-date and credible source of nutrition information.
-They translate scientific health and nutrition information into practical advice, and practise in line with Dietitians Australia (DA) Professional Standards.
+Accredited Practising Dietitians (APDs) are university-qualified health professionals that specialise in nutrition for general health as well as for those living with nutrition related disease.
+APD’s must undertake ongoing training to ensure they are providing up-to-date and evidence based nutrition information.
+They are trained to deliver health and nutrition information in practical terms and adhere to the Professional Standards set by Dietitians Australia (DA).

 Size inclusive healthcare is an approach to healthcare that focuses on health promoting behaviours rather than focusing on reducing a persons body size.
 It accepts all people as they are today and helps them to find compassionate ways to take care of their health.
 For a dietitian this involves healping people eat well not focusing on eating less for weight loss.